acemonstertoys/bylaws/AMTBylaws.md

 her proposed expulsion.

-        (4)  Following the hearing, the board of directors shall decide whether or not the full member should in fact be expelled, suspended, or sanctioned in some other way.
+        (4)  Following the hearing, the board of directors shall decide whether or not the member should in fact be expelled, suspended, or sanctioned in some other way.
 The decision of the board shall be final.

 SECTION 10.
 RIGHTS ON TERMINATION OF MEMBERSHIP

-All rights of a member in the corporation shall cease on termination of membership as herein provided.
+All rights of a member or member applicant in the corporation shall cease on termination of membership or application as herein provided.

 SECTION 11.
 AMENDMENTS RESULTING IN THE TERMINATION OF MEMBERSHIPS